Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

 There are variations on this result.
 For instance, even if the output of the mean estimator is restricted to $[-1, 1]$, the conditional minimax risk remains constant.
 Similar arguments apply to weakenings of differential privacy (e.g., $\delta$-approximate $\diffp$-differential privacy~\cite{DworkKeMcMiNa06}).
-Thus, we see that conditional and population risks are very different quantities.
+Conditional and population risks are very different quantities.

 More generally, the population minimax risk usually lower bounds the conditional minimax risk.
 Suppose we measure minimax risks in some given metric $\metric$ (so the loss $\Phi(t) = t$).
 Let $\wt{\theta}$ be any estimator based on the original sample $\statrv_{1:n}$, and let $\what{\optvar}$ be any estimator based on the privatized sample.
 We then have the following series of inequalities: